A Jam-Packed One Day In Florence Itinerary

 You will find pieces by artists such as Ghiberti, Donatello, Michelangelo, Arnolfo di Cambio, and Nanni di Banco.

-Florence Cathedral is Gothic in style, but not in the light and elegant way you think of Paris’ Notre Dame.
-It’s made of brown sandstone and beautifully faced with pink, green, and white marble.
+While the cathedral is Gothic in style, it presents a distinct contrast to the light and elegant Gothic of Paris’ Notre Dame.
+Instead, It’s robust structure made from brown sandstone, with an exquisite facade of pink, green, and white marble.

 the Last Judgment mosaic in the Florence baptistery